What Is Going To Happen To More Than 170 Arrested Bikers In Texas?

 The afternoon of Sunday was not a good one for Texas.
 Waco, Texas, saw a massive brawl among many biker M/C clubs in the afternoon.
 The incident took place at Twin Peaks restaurant a few weeks back.

 The members of various biker gangs had come to that spot to talk about some matters regarding past turf wars.

 However, things didn’t go the way bikers had wanted, and a fight broke out among them.
 When the battle ended, nine people were dead.

 You probably already know how bikers look.
-They have their style, big bodies, bandanas on their heads, frequently large muscles, sometimes with funny, or Hessian style mustaches, tattoos on their arms, and of course.
+They have their style, big bodies, bandanas on their heads, frequently large muscles, sometimes with funny or Hessian style mustaches, tattoos on their arms, and of course.
 They are often riding bikes, or out having fun as a club, or attending “church.”
 Bikers are pretty notorious in Texas.

 We do know one famous M/C was in the fight.
-The biker club called the Bandidos that founded by a patriotic former US Marine vet, Donald Eugene Chambers.
+The biker club called the Bandidos founded by a patriotic former US Marine vet, Donald Eugene Chambers.
 The lore is that Chambers had come fresh from the war in Nam, so the club modeled its patch after my favorite USMC colors.
 To date, they remain an outlaw biker group.

-Chambers, having fought and having been wounded and decorated serving his country in war, wanted to experience the excitement and freedom of being with other rough men.
+Having fought and having been wounded and decorated serving his country in war, Chambers wanted to experience the excitement and freedom of being with other rough men.
 And this is why we have this world-famous club today.

 This particular group of rough and ready men has its branches not only in many states of the U.S. It remains a worldwide club.
-They are called "crime groups," by law enforcement, and they have direct relations with many drug dealers in Mexico as well.
+They are called “crime groups” by law enforcement, and they have direct relations with many drug dealers in Mexico.

 Just like Bloods and Crips, these biker gangs can also be very dangerous.
-The government swears that these are organized crime groups, and there is always a secure communication among their members back and forth worldwide.
+The government swears that these are organized crime groups, and there is always secure communication among their members back and forth worldwide.